frbar/azure-appservice-queue-scaling/README.md

 # Test

 Using the `Service Bus Explorer` (Azure Portal), send 30 messages into the `jobs` queue.
 They will be dequeued at a rate of 20 per minute (1 every 5 sec).
-Scaling rule wil kick in quickly and scale-out to 2 instances.
+Scaling rule will kick in quickly and scale-out to 2 instances.
 Scale-in will then happen in 5/6 minutes.
+See Bicep file for configuration.

 ![Run History](doc/run-history.png)